booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B3/README.md

      You can see:
         - When the CRL was created
         - When it will expire
-        - A (long) list of serial numbers of revoked certificates together with it's revocation date
+        - A (long) list of serial numbers of revoked certificates together with it's revocation date and maybe a reason for revocation

 ### Check a Certificate against OCSP (manually)